Janhagenkrohn/JHKs_Image_Processing_Macros/Image_export/README.md

 The scripts collected here are miscellaneous scripts for automatically (batch) exporting data from propriotary image data formats into formats usable elsewhere.
 This may also include automated image processing steps.

-**czi_scences_to_tiling_RGB.py** (Python script) iterates over multi-scene czi files where each scene is a single image or xy tile scan (RGB true color).
-It stitches those scences into a single large image and imputes the RGB value for the surrounding empty areas to avoid discontinuities.
-The result is written for 24 bit RBG format data.
-It was originally developed on and for Zeiss AxioScan Z1 image data of Tissue Microsection Arrays where the definition of ROIs and as a consequence storage of data ended up weird.
+**czi_scences_to_tiling.py** (Python script) iterates over multi-scene czi files where each scene is a single image or xy tile scan.
+It stitches those scences into a single large image and imputes the greyscale value(s) for the surrounding empty areas to avoid discontinuities.
+Note that the stiching is done based on metadata alone, without attempting image registration of overlapping borders.

-Doing similar processing for fluorescence images will require adaptation of the script, although that will be simple.
-It simply has not been done.
-Feel free to contact the maintainer of the repo to inquire for such an alteration if you have an application for that.
+The script can be used for RGB true-color data, or for fluorescence data.
+The differences furtunately are not very big.
+RGB data is written into 24-bit RGB format, fluorescence data into 16-bit (per channel) format.

+It was developed on and for Zeiss AxioScan image data of Tissue Microsection Arrays where the definition of ROIs and as a consequence storage of data ended up weird.
+Initially it was used for RGB data only, later adapted for fluorescence as well.

 **czi_to_figures.ijm** (ImageJ macro) is a script for batch mode conversion of a whole directory of .czi image files to color images for presentation, publication, etc. This is the version for single-image .czi files.
 It includes options for...
 - selecting the channel-wise lookup table for export